Elisabeth van der Noot d'Assche: Descent and family

 Elisabeth was the first child of the 9th Marquess of Assche, Edouard Dimitri van der Noot (1860–1928) and Adrienne Barbanson (1875–1944).
-On December 19, 1923, Elisabeth married the Roman aristocrat Constantino Ruspoli de Poggio-Suasa, who was making a diplomatic career.
+On December 19, 1923, Elisabeth married the Roman aristocrat Costantino Ruspoli de Poggio-Suasa, who was making a diplomatic career.
 They had met each other while his father, Mario Ruspoli, 2nd Prince of Poggio Suasa, was an ambassador in Brussels (1919–1924).
 The spouses established themselves in the city, where they had three children: Marcantonio (°28.11.1926–2003), Edoardo (°February 17, 1928) and Giovanni Marescotti (°06.03.1935).
 On January 8, 1930 they attended the wedding of the Italian crown prince Umberto and the Belgian princess Marie José.

-At the outbreak of the war, Constantino joined the Italian army and became captain of the 11th Folgore Parachute Company.
+At the outbreak of the war, Costantino joined the Italian army and became captain of the 11th Folgore Parachute Company.
 He was killed on October 25, 1942 at the Second Battle of El Alamein, while defending Hill 77, the most advanced Italian position, during operation Lightfoot.